pseudophpt/oot-skullomizer/README.md

 You will be prompted for a seed, which can be anything.
 Agree on a seed with your friends to get the same skull sequence.

-Then, you will be asked if you would like bonus points, and if so, how many.
+Then, you will be asked if you would like bonus points, and if so, how many, as well as if you would like to use flash mode.

 Whenever you finish getting a skull, type in the skull number into the prompt and a new skull will be generated.
 ## How it's Played